-On behalf of the Directors of Enova Mining Limited (Enova), we thank you for your interest in our Company and for taking time to read our annual report.
-Please visit our website www.enovamining.com for more information about Enova.
+On behalf of the Directors of Enova Mining Limited (Enova), we are pleased to present our annual report reviewing the 2023 financial year and up to the date of this report, also showcasing our prospects for the future.
+We thank you for your continued support and interest in Enova and look forward to prosperity ahead.
+Please visit our website for more information about Enova.